 As if buying an apartment in New York City wasn’t hard enough.
 Real estate investors will face a new test in 2018.
 On the heels of a new federal tax law that effectively makes homeownership here even more expensive, the stakes of buying the right home in the right neighborhood are now even higher.
 So what’s a savvy prospective buyer to do?
 We checked with a range of local experts and asked them where the deals are and where buyers should not waste their time looking.
 Here’s what they had to say (and not everyone agrees, so take from these opinions what you will).

-[Editor's note: This story was originally published in April 2018.
-We are presenting it again here as part of our summer Best of Brick week.]
+[Editor's note: An earlier version of this post was published in August, 2018.
+We are presenting it again here as part of our winter Best of Brick week.]